 Regarding IRS enforcement action, the only enforcement action currently occurring in non-criminal cases involves cases and situations where action must be taken now to best protect the government’s interest.
 For example, if a taxpayer owes a tax debt, and the collection statute on the tax liability is in jeopardy of expiring in the immediate future, the IRS may be taking enforcement action at this time.
 Regarding criminal cases, the majority of criminal tax cases continue to be prosecuted by the applicable criminal investigative departments and units.
 This corresponds with the fact that most federal law enforcement agencies have continue to operate and function during the government shutdown.

+This article was prepared by John McGuire.
+John is a Denver business attorney and Denver tax attorney working with businesses and individuals regarding their business and tax needs.
 If you have a tax debt with the IRS or an ongoing tax audit and have questions regarding the impact of the government shutdown, it is recommended that you contact a tax attorney to discuss your situation and circumstances.
-A tax attorney at The McGuire Law Firm can assist you with tax matter or tax problem before the Internal Revenue Service.
+A Denver tax attorney at The McGuire Law Firm can assist you with tax matter or tax problem before the Internal Revenue Service.

-Contact The McGuire Law Firm and schedule a free consultation with a Denver tax attorney to help resolve your IRS tax matters.
+Contact The McGuire Law Firm and schedule a free consultation with a Denver tax attorney, international tax attorney or Denver business attorney to help resolve your IRS tax matters.
 A free consultation is offered to all potential clients.